MAD - DUB

 The average price of all round-trip flights from Madrid to Dublin clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Madrid to Dublin, look for departures on Tuesdays and avoid leaving on a Thursday, as it's usually the priciest day.
-When flying back from Dublin, Friday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Madrid to Dublin, look for departures on Saturdays and avoid leaving on a Thursday, as it's usually the priciest day.
+When flying back from Dublin, Friday is the cheapest day to fly and Tuesday is the most expensive.

 What is the cheapest month to fly from Madrid to Dublin?